openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 Duration: 01:00

-Now, the simulation should contain at least 2 Routers (hexagon shape), possibly a Border Router (square shape) and many children, and runs at 10X speed.
+Now, the simulation should contain at least 2 Mesh Extenders (hexagon shape), possibly a Border Router (square shape) and many children, and runs at 10X speed.

-Find the current Leader (red border) of the 2 Routers, single click to select it:
+Find the current Leader (red border) of the 2 Mesh Extenders, single click to select it:

 <img src="img/06_9n_select1.png" alt="Thread Network with Leader node 1 selected" width="700" />